suilend/suilend/contracts/vaults/VAULT.md

 **Reward Compounding**: Base token rewards are compounded permissionlessly via direct deposit.
 Non-base token rewards are withdrawn, swapped externally, then deposited with slippage validation when oracles are available.

-**Slippage**: The vault stores a `slippage_bps` parameter for reward swaps.
+**Slippage**: Reward swaps use a slippage tolerance of 0.1% (10 basis points).
 When both reward and base tokens have MAIN_POOL reserves, slippage protection is enforced using oracle prices.

 ## Planned Features